RedditRecs

 Reddit Icon

-ProjectionHead • 27 days ago
+ProjectionHead • about 2 months ago

 If you are looking specifically to spend over $5k, then yes, it is the best UST at that price point.
 Is it the "best" projector for your specific case?
 That is another question.
 Specifically speaking about UST; the L9Q is ideal in a bright room where all of the horsepower that it produces is needed, however for viewing in a traditional theater environment where the extra brightness is not needed and you may be chasing a lower black floor, the the Hisense PX3-PRO is an extremely versatile machine that is a happy medium.
 We're hosting the 2025 UST Showdown on 11/8/25 and the L9Q, PX3-Pro and several others that have been/will be mentioned will all be put up against the L9Q with its latest firmware being released early next week.
 When speaking about "any" projector over $5,000 - the answer is no. Not because the L9Q is a bad projector, but there are many much more premium and expensive options available above that price point.